lucasshuan/lucasshuan/README.md

-<h3>Hey there! 👋</h3>
+<h3>Hey there!

-My name is Jean Rocha, I am an aspiring Web Developer and Game Developer from Brazil, Rio de Janeiro.
+  My name is Jean Rocha,👋</h3>
+ I am an aspiring Web Developer and Game Developer from Brazil, Rio de Janeiro.